QuicKey

 Switch between the most recently used tabs

 Opening QuicKey displays a list of the last 50 tabs you've visited, in order of recency.
+(When you first start using QuicKey, though, it won't know what's recent, so the list will be empty.)
 Click a tab to switch to it, or use one of the keyboard shortcuts below to navigate the recently used tab history:

 Search for a tab quickly